craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Heritages/Dwarven Specifics.md

 The old tales say the most ancient dwarves were carved by the Elves using tools given to them by their parents.

 ## Reproduction and Beyond
 Dwarves carve their next generation from stone.
 When two or more dwarves form a child, they share a deep bond.
-Given that dwarves do have traditional humanoid sexual organs, but they do not need them to use them to reproduce, a dwarf's sexuality and gender are completely disconnected to their bodies.
+Given that dwarves do have traditional humanoid sexual organs, but they do not need them to use them to reproduce, a dwarf's sexuality and gender are completely disconnected from their body.

 Dwarves do not have a childhood in the way that sexually reproducing species do.
 The many years that dwarves spend forming is similar to incubation more than childhood.

 Dwarves live for nearly a quarter of a century - usually about two-hundred and 20 years - before the curse of mortality claims them.
-Most believe that they pass beyond the barrier of Alaturmen and beyond the Wildlands to a place of piece.
+Most believe that they pass beyond the barrier of Alaturmen and beyond the Wildlands to a place of peace in work.

 ## Subspecies
 Many Mountain dwarves grow great beards, and keep them as both a point of pride and as a useful tool to prevent chips and dust from entering their lungs during mining.